 Writing and Editing Services

-I now work in London as a freelance copywriter, editor and academic tutor.
+I now work in London and Warwickshire as a freelance copywriter, editor and academic tutor.
 I specialise in online writing, proof-reading and editing for academic, cultural and charitable enterprises.
 However if you have any projects you would like to discuss, don’t hesitate to get in touch.
-I’m always on the look-out for new challenges (big or small)!
+I’m always on the look-out for new challenges (big or small).

 kitchen design company: website audit and blog writing